Free New York Power Of Attorney Forms (Types) – PDF | Word

 A New York Power of Attorney is a legal form that allows you to transfer your legal authority to another party (individual or organization) who wish to act on your behalf if the assigning party (principal) be unable to exercise the specified legal authority due to reasons such as incapacitation or death.

 The document is governed by the New York state laws and must satisfy the state requirements to be valid.
-Examples of duties assigned through a power of attorney form for New York include filing taxes, deposit/withdrawing bank deposits, managing or distributing the estate, and making healthcare decisions.
+Examples of duties assigned through a POA form for New York include filing taxes, deposit/withdrawing bank deposits, managing or distributing the estate, and making healthcare decisions.

 Free POA Forms